FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 When using an electric pressure washer, keep the electrical connections dry and off the ground.
 Don't touch the plug if your hands are wet.

-Gas pressure washers offer more power and work better for larger, tougher jobs such as cleaning driveways, garage floors and siding.
+Gas pressure washers offer more power and work better for larger, tougher jobs such as cleaning decks, patios and, depending on the model, second-story exteriors.
 They also give you greater mobility, since they don't require you to be close to a power outlet.
 Gas pressure washers typically crank with a manual pull-start, but some models feature an electric starter.

 Gas models need the right fuel — follow the manufacturer's requirements and read Fueling Outdoor Power Equipment for tips on keeping your machine running properly.

-In addition to the PSI rating of the pressure washer, pay attention to the water flow rate, measured in gallons per minute (GPM).
+In addition to the pressure washer PSI rating, pay attention to the water volume the machine delivers, measured in gallons per minute (GPM).
+While higher PSI provides deeper cleaning, higher GPM means better cleaning and rinsing of difficult-to-reach surfaces.
 Use both PSI and GPM ratings to determine the cleaning power of a pressure washer.
 The greater the combination of the numbers, the more area you can efficiently clean.

-Multi-duty pressure washers, available in gas and electric models, let you adjust between high pressure for deep-cleaning and high flow for extended reach and delicate surfaces.
+Multi-duty pressure washers let you adjust between high pressure for deep-cleaning and high flow for extended reach and delicate surfaces.

 Some pressure washers can work with optional tools and accessories, helping you clean more quickly and with better results: